sandberg-lab/txburst/README.md

-# txburst
+# Genomic encoding of transcriptional burst kinetics
 Repository for transcriptional burst kinetics inference and analysis from allelic single-cell RNA-seq described in the article **Genomic encoding of transcriptional burst kinetics** by Anton J. M. Larsson, Per Johnsson, Michael Hagemann-Jensen, Leonard Hartmanis, Omid R. Faridani, Björn Reinius, Åsa Segerstolpe, Chloe M. Rivera, Bing Ren & Rickard Sandberg currently _in press_ at _Nature_.

 We will provide Jupyter notebooks that will contain the complete analysis when the article has been published.

+## txburst scripts
-## System Requirements for inference and hypothesis testing scripts
+### System Requirements for inference and hypothesis testing scripts

 _txburstML.py_, _txburstPL.py_ and _txburstTEST.py_  are all python3 scripts with dependencies: